State of GenAI Data Readiness in 2024 - Survey results are in!

 1. Generative AI – modeled using Generative Pre-trained Transformers (GPT), Generative Adversarial Networks (GANs), or Variational Auto-Encoders (VAEs) – learns the underlying distribution of real data to generate similarly distributed synthetic data.

-2. A rules engine creates synthetic data via user-defined business rules.
+2. A rules engine creates artificial data via user-defined business rules.
 Intelligence can be added to the generated data by referencing the relationships between the data elements, to ensure the relational integrity of the generated data.

 3. Entity cloning extracts data from the source systems of a single business entity (e.g., customer) and masks it for compliance.
 It then clones the entity, generating different identifiers for each clone to ensure uniqueness.